SHEscher/scilaunch/README.md

 `scilaunch` is a wrapper around the great [`cookiecutter`](https://github.com/cookiecutter/cookiecutter) package and is mainly built around this template: [`research-project`](https://github.com/SHEscher/research-project).

-How to build your own template(s) and contribute to this project: please check out `CONTRIBUTING.md`.
+For how to build your own template(s) and to contribute to this project, please check out: `CONTRIBUTING.md`.

 Note, after running `scilaunch` the first time, you can adapt your default values in `~/.cookiecutterrc` at any time.
 Check out the `cookiecutter` [documentation](https://cookiecutter.readthedocs.io/en/stable/index.html) for more information on the `~/.cookiecutterrc`.